Worship Degree FAQ

 - Music Audition:

 - You are required to be recommended by two individuals that are able to assess you based on your musical abilities, ministry experience, and spiritual maturity.
 Suggested references include pastor, worship leader, youth pastor, or music teacher.
-Applications can be downloaded from the website and mailed to us, or submitted online via our webpage.
+Applications can be downloaded from the worship auditions page and mailed to us, or submitted online via our webpage.

 2. When are the auditions?